Free-Web-Movement/igniter/README.md

 ## License

-New code added by Free Web Movement Project will follow GPL， that means you can't close source this project for your private business.
+New code added by Free Web Movement Project is subject to GPL， which means you cannot close source of this project for your private purposes.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)